 Once weekly (20mins) in the evening -

-- apply an enzyme exfoliating (AHA) mask to cleansed face for around 5 mins and rinse off (N.B.
-I only use this at night as AHAs can make you sensitive to the sun so best to leave around 12 hours between using the mask and exposure to the sun).
-I don't use granular exfoliators / scrubs as I feel that they're too rough for the skin.
-An enzyme exfoliator gently dissolves the dead skin cells to reveal new skin (hence the radiant effect).
+- apply an enzyme exfoliating /AHA mask to cleansed face for around 5 mins and rinse off.
+I don't use granular exfoliators / scrubs as I feel that they can be too rough for the skin if not used carefully.
+An enzyme exfoliator gently dissolves the skin cells to reveal new skin (hence the radiant effect).
 I know others use acids more frequently - my skin isn't used to this and I'm very wary of over-exfoliating as it can thin your skin and leave it susceptible to irritation and breakouts.
 At most I'll stretch to twice weekly, but like I say, find what works for you.

 - apply a (bentonite or any other clay of your choice) clay mask to clean, damp face.
 Leave for around 15 mins, rinse off with warm water and follow with usual toner / serum / face oil